Disclaimer: Affiliate links help us produce good content. Learn more.

-OK, joking aside, Pornhub has a mission.
+Joking aside, Pornhub has a mission.
 Seeing that legislators and ISPs across the world were moving towards enhanced surveillance and the creation of a two-tier internet, the adult entertainment giant has launched their very own VPN in conjunction with app developers AppAtomic.

 In theory, it should allow browsers to access whatever they want to see, play or hear, without worrying about snoopers, and it comes with some impressive features.
-This VPNhub review will help you decide whether Pornhub’s VPN is as seductive as it seems, helping you make the right decision for your online security needs.
+Boasting full data encryption and supposedly “guaranteed anonymity,” VPNhub also promises to improve the speed and performance of your web connection, not something we usually associate with VPNs.

 VPNhub isn’t likely to be the fastest VPN service in the world straight out of the box.
 This is a new VPN network, and it takes time to create a global architecture of servers.

 Our tests for the VPNhub review have found that users can expect decent, but not stellar speeds, whether they are using VPNhub for torrenting or streaming videos.

 Unfortunately, the same can’t be said of consoles like XBox Ones or PlayStation 4s, which currently are not supported by the VPN.
 You can also add routers and all Smart TVs to the list of unsupported devices – which may turn off people with heavily-used home entertainment centers.

-AppAtomic has obviously worked hard to make VPNhub as usable as possible.
+AppAtomic has apparently worked hard to make VPNhub as usable as possible.
 After all, that’s one of the USPs of the service.
 It’s supposed to be an accessible form of VPN for everyday users, and on that level, it works really well.

 Don’t worry about how to use VPNhub, as it’s pretty basic.

 If you’re familiar with online gaming servers, you’ll be right at home with VPNhub, and its user-friendly interface is definitely a major plus point.

 You might expect a VPN developed by one of the world’s leading streaming websites to be optimized for online video services.
 So is using VPNhub for Netflix a genuine option?

-If using VPNhub for Netflix isn’t such a great idea, what about using VPNhub for torrenting purposes?
+What about using VPNhub for torrenting purposes?

 The thing here is that Pornhub has gone out of their way to make VPNhub as legitimate as possible.
-So the T&Cs for VPNhub actually state that it can’t be used for “hacking, cracking or distribution of counterfeit software”, not to mention “copyright infringement.”
+So the T&Cs for VPNhub actually state that it can’t be used for “hacking, cracking or distribution of counterfeit software,” not to mention “copyright infringement.”

 This would seem to rule out most torrenting.
-Moreover, while we’ve been able to get torrent running on VPNhub, the performance just isn’t as good as alternatives like ExpressVPN, which specializes in P2P downloading.
+Moreover, while we’ve been able to get torrent running on VPNhub, the performance just isn’t as good as alternatives like TorGuard, which specializes in P2P downloading.

 VPNhub has been blocked by the Chinese government.

-If you’re looking for a trustworthy, transparent VPN provider who will answer your email inquiries within a couple of hours, you might want to look elsewhere.
+If you’re looking for a trustworthy, transparent provider who will answer your email inquiries within a couple of hours, you might want to look elsewhere.

 While we don’t doubt that VPNhub’s support team do great work, the developers and Pornhub themselves aren’t famous for being transparent and available, and the FAQ section on the VPNhub website is a little thin.

 The other side of the coin is the Premium option.
-Now, you can access the whole global community of VPNhub servers, boosting speeds dramatically:
+With the following plans, you can access the whole global community of VPNhub servers, boosting speeds dramatically: